DiscoClurk/2023-ikt222-assingment4/code/solutions/attack_3/readme.md

-In this attack we utlize a key logger to get the keystrokes when Jonas checks his Wireguard credentials.
+Since Jonas often checks his credentials.
+We found that we are able to upload scripts from the about edit page.
+We created a JavaScript that keylogs his keystrokes and sends them to our webhook